Recovery.org - Powered by American Addiction Centers

 Alcohol Addiction Treatment Options

-If you or a loved one are struggling with alcohol addiction, know that addiction is treatable.
-Effective alcohol addiction treatment that’s tailored to a person’s specific needs can help promote recovery.4 Treatment may combine several different therapeutic approaches—including medications, behavioral therapy, and management of any co-occurring mental health issues—and will benefit from ongoing professional assessment and modifications to the treatment plan, when necessary.10
+Effective alcohol addiction treatment that’s tailored to a person’s specific needs can help promote recovery.4 Treatment may combine several therapeutic approaches, including medications, behavioral therapy, and management of any co-occurring mental health issues.10

 Get Help for Alcohol Addiction